Breakfast in London, dinner in Barcelona

 Rule-of-thumb 1, try www.raileurope.com & www.thetrainline.com.

-These connect to the British, French, Spanish, Italian, German, Austrian, Benelux systems and can easily book journeys including multi-operator journeys to, from and within those countries.
+These connect to the British, French, Spanish, Italian, Swiss, German, Austrian, Benelux systems and can easily book journeys including multi-operator journeys to, from and within those countries.

 -

-- www.eurostar.com for Eurostar trains between London & Paris, London & Brussels or anywhere in Belgium.
+www.eurostar.com for Eurostar trains between London & Paris, London & Brussels or anywhere in Belgium.

-- www.regiojet.com for Regiojet trains between Vienna & Prague or Prague & Bratislava.
+www.regiojet.com for Regiojet trains between Vienna & Prague or Prague & Bratislava.

 -

-www.eurostar.com for Eurostar to Lille, Paris, Brussels or anywhere in Belgium.
+Use www.eurostar.com for Eurostar to Lille, Paris, Brussels or anywhere in Belgium.

-www.nsinternational.nl or www.b-europe.com for journeys to Rotterdam, Amsterdam or anywhere in Belgium or the Netherlands.
+Use www.nsinternational.nl or www.b-europe.com for journeys to Rotterdam, Amsterdam or anywhere in Belgium or the Netherlands.

-www.raileurope.com or www.thetrainline.com for journeys to anywhere in France, Germany, Spain, Switzerland, Milan, Turin, Germany.
+Use www.raileurope.com or www.thetrainline.com for journeys to anywhere in France, Germany, Spain, Switzerland, Milan, Turin, Germany.

-- For journeys starting in Paris & France:
+Journeys starting in Paris & France

 For journeys from Paris & France to Italy, Spain, Portugal, Austria it's better to use www.raileurope.com or www.thetrainline.com.

-- For journeys starting in Brussels, Bruges or Belgium:
+Journeys starting in Brussels, Bruges or Belgium

-- For journeys starting in Amsterdam & the Netherlands:
+Journeys starting in Amsterdam & the Netherlands

 For journeys to Germany, Austria, Switzerland, Denmark, Czech Rep., Sweden it's better to use German Railways int.bahn.de.